20 Greatest Computer Programmers Of All Time

 Who is the world’s youngest computer programmer?

-Kautilya Katariya, Northampton, U.K, has been recognized as the world’s youngest computer programmer at the age of 6 years and 346 days old.
+Kautilya Katariya from Northampton, UK, has been recognized as the world’s youngest computer programmer at just 6 years and 346 days old..
 In November 2020, he received five certifications in Python and AI from IBM.
-He completed the Python for Data Science course from IBM Cognitive Class and Foundations of AI professional certification on edX.
+He completed the Python for Data Science course from IBM Cognitive Class and the Foundations of AI professional certification on edX.

 Ehem… is this about programmers or computer scientists?
 Turing can’t be considered as a programmer.